TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 22/Matthew 22.15.md

 ---

-Then went the Pharisees, and took counsel how they might ensnare him in [his] talk.
+Then the Pharisees went and took counsel how they might entrap him in his talk.